ninackjeong/nlu-challenge/README.md

 ```

 ## Task 2: Localize the JSGF grammar in your language (Korean, here)
+Localize the extended English grammar from the above task in Korean.
 Considerations
 1. Korean is a SOV language
 2. Korean utilizes case markers to mark case while English does syntactically